 « Helping each other Forum

-※※ ADHD,Autism (& similar disorders) general thread & advice ※※
+※※ neurodivergence (of any kind) general thread & advice ※※

 yes, I understand that there's currently one thread on ADHD that already exists, however the person who made it is just using it to shill their own support services, and it's not getting too much discussion on it so far anyway, so I decided to make a more uniform thread to generate some actual discussion.

-so, yeah, use this date-bumped topic to discuss, get advice for, and help deal with ADHD and similar disorders (ADD, ASD (autism), giftedness, any others+?)
+so, yeah, use this date-bumped topic to discuss, get advice for, and help deal with brain worms and such things.

 posting questions/answers and advice is highly encouraged - there are no stupid questions here.